dotnet/AspNetCore.Docs/aspnetcore/signalr/background-services.md

 [View or download sample code](https://github.com/dotnet/AspNetCore.Docs/tree/main/aspnetcore/signalr/background-service/samples/6.0) [(how to download)](xref:index#how-to-download-a-sample)

-## Enable SignalR in startup
+## Enable SignalR at app startup

 Hosting ASP.NET Core SignalR Hubs in the context of a background worker process is identical to hosting a Hub in an ASP.NET Core web app.
 In `Program.cs`, calling `builder.Services.AddSignalR` adds the required services to the ASP.NET Core Dependency Injection (DI) layer to support SignalR.
 The `MapHub` method is called on the `WebApplication` `app` to connect the Hub endpoints in the ASP.NET Core request pipeline.

 [!code-csharp[Program](background-service/samples/6.0/Server/Program.cs?name=Program)]

 In the preceding example, the `ClockHub` class implements the `Hub<T>` class to create a strongly typed Hub.
-The `ClockHub` has been configured in `Program` to respond to requests at the endpoint `/hubs/clock`.
+The `ClockHub` has been configured in `Program.cs` to respond to requests at the endpoint `/hubs/clock`.

 For more information on strongly typed Hubs, see [Use hubs in SignalR for ASP.NET Core](xref:signalr/hubs#strongly-typed-hubs).